Sunwoong-Choi/Sunwoong-Choi/Machine Learning/Python/Numerical Python - Robert Johansson/Chapter1.md

      In [28]: !ls -1 $file
      train.py
      ```
-     *pass the values of Python variables to shell commands.*
+     > *Pass the values of Python variables to shell commands.*
 * This method for interacting with the OS is a very powerful feature that makes it easy to navigate the file system and to use the IPython console as a system shell, espically when processing data files.

 ## IPython Extensions